wley3337/WeRHere/README.md

 * NPM start

 ### note:
+    * Health-PC languages list languages in the language instead of english
     * current CSS is designed for a smartphone sized viewport and is minimal at present.
-    * Health, Food, and Shelter are working (but not as a PWA yet)
+    * Health, Food, Shelter, and Services are working as a PWA
-    * Services is in the first stages of development
+    * No Icon yet for home screen and other PWA settings but service worker is working

 ## Current Planned Dependancies: